GLP-1 Mass Modulation Plateau: Reta/Tirz Parameter Adjustment & Switch Protocol

 Day 5·6 min·Heat rank #6/14

-The 5-Day Tirzepatide Protocol: Community Consensus
+The 5-Day Tirzepatide Research Workflow: Community Consensus

 Retatrutide operates differently.
 Its 6-day half-life makes the 7-day interval appropriate — extending to 10 days reliably triggers appetite signaling rebound.
 Do not apply Tirzepatide experimental parameter logic to Retatrutide; their GCGR/GIPR activity profiles are pharmacokinetically distinct.